 Another important reason why lawsuits matter to CNA is that more than other insurance companies, CNA Insurance is particularly sensitive to verdicts in accident cases that exceed the at-fault driver’s insurance limits.
 CNA is loath to expose their insured to a verdict that is going to give them personal exposure.
 All insurance companies have this concern; we think CNA is – for whatever reason – more concerned than most others about the potential of a bad faith claim for their refusal to act reasonably and settle the case within the policy limits.Who Your Lawyer Is Matters to the Value of Your Claim

-Unlike most commercial insurers, CNA has a small in-house counsel in Maryland: the Law Offices of Anthony D. Dwyer.
+Unlike most commercial insurers, CNA has a small in-house counsel in Maryland: the Law Offices of Anthony D. Dwyer (Chris Mangold is there).
 The attorneys at the firm are CNA employees.
 Dwyer's office is a small, three lawyer office - all good lawyers.
 But they are spread thin; three lawyers covering all of Maryland and Washington, D.C.
 Accordingly, CNA still sends out much of its serious personal injury cases - particularly cases that may exceed the policy limits - to outside counsel.
-Outside law firms for CNA in Maryland in the past has include Whiteford Taylor Preston (Baltimore/Towson), Thompson O'Donnell (Washington, D.C.), and Walker & Murphy (Rockville).
+Outside law firms for CNA in Maryland have included Whiteford Taylor Preston (Baltimore/Towson), Thompson O'Donnell (Washington, D.C.), DeCaro Doran (Bowie), and Walker & Murphy (Rockville).
 It seems like CNA leans heavily on Thompson O'Donnell in motor vehicle accident/premises liability cases and Walker & Murphy in malpractice/nursing home lawsuits.Our Lawyers Can Help You with Your Accident Claim Against CNA

 - Valuing Your Accident Case (what kind of settlement can you expect from CNA?)